 For $\Re\lambda$ dominant and sufficiently regular (depending on $\varphi$), the Eisenstein series $E(\varphi,\lambda)$ satisfies these equations.
 This follows from the computation of the constant term of $E(\varphi,\lambda)$ (Lemma \ref{lem: GL} and its Corollary) and a result of Harish-Chandra (Lemma \ref{lem: HC}).
 Moreover, and this is a crucial point, in this region the real parts of the elements of $A_\lambda$ are away from the closure of the positive Weyl chamber.
 This fact is used in Proposition \ref{prop: unique}, which is the linchpin of the argument, to show that in this region $E(\varphi,\lambda)$ is the unique automorphic form that satisfies $\Xi_2$.

-The remaining issues are to show that any solution $\psi$ of $\Xi(\lambda)$ (for any $\lambda$) is an automorphic form and that the system $\Xi(\lambda)$ is locally finite.
+The remaining issues are to show that any solution $\psi$ of $\Xi(\lambda)$ (for any $\lambda$) is an automorphic form and that the system $\Xi(\lambda)$ is locally of finite type.
 In fact, the second point implies the first one (Lemma \ref{lem: autcusp}).
 The local finiteness is merely a technical refinement of the results and techniques of Harish-Chandra.
 It follows from Theorem \ref{thm: mainfin} which is the technical heart of the paper.
 We refer the reader to \S\ref{sec: mainsys} for more details.

-To summarize, the system $\Xi(\lambda)$ is locally finite and it admits $E(\varphi,\lambda)$ as its unique solution provided that $\sprod{\Re\lambda}{\alpha^\vee}\gg0$ for all $\alpha\in\srts_P$ (Proposition \ref{prop: Ximain}).
+To summarize, the system $\Xi(\lambda)$ is locally of finite type and it admits $E(\varphi,\lambda)$ as its unique solution provided that $\sprod{\Re\lambda}{\alpha^\vee}\gg0$ for all $\alpha\in\srts_P$ (Proposition \ref{prop: Ximain}).
 The principle of meromorphic continuation will immediately imply the first part of Theorem \ref{thm: main}.
 The other parts are then an easy consequence.

-In the function field case the situation is easier (see \S\ref{sec: conclusion2}): we replace $\umd(\autspace_G)$ simply by the space of smooth functions on $\autspace_G$ and use an algebraic version of the principle of meromorphic continuation which does not require local finiteness.
-Moreover, $\Xi_1$ is surplus to requirements.
+In the function field case the situation is easier (see \S\ref{sec: conclusion2}): we replace $\umd(\autspace)$ simply by the space of smooth functions on $\autspace$ and use an algebraic version of the principle of meromorphic continuation which does not require local finiteness.
+(The equation $\Xi_1$ is automatic in this case.)